ordepdev/ordepdev.github.io/_posts/2019-02-20-diving-into-merkle-trees.md

 compute _y=F(x)_, but given _y_ and _F_, it is effectively impossible to compute _x_.

+One-way hashing functions are especially useful within Merkle Trees for two obvious reasons; _storage_ and _privacy_.

+With systems that contain massive amounts of data, the benefits of being able to store and identify data with a fixed length output can create vast storage savings and help to increase efficiency.

 The person who computes _y=F(x)_ is the only person who knows _x_.
 If _y_ is publicly revealed, only the originator of _y_ knows _x_, and can choose to reveal or conceal _x_ at his whim!